marinednadude/NOAA-PMEL-OME-Stoeck-phytoplankton-18S-V4-PCR-Protocol-BeBOP/NOAA-PMEL-OME-Stoeck-phytoplankton-18S-V4-PCR-Protocol-BeBOP.md

 **Positive Control**

 A positive control is used in every PCR run to verify success of the PCR reaction.
 In place of template DNA, 2 μL of positive control diluted to 10^3 copies/µL is used.
 One well per plate is alotted for the positive control.
 The positive control used for 18S V4 is the freshwater Antarctic diatom species *Luticola ventricosa*.
-The reference mitogenome used to develop the positive control sequence can be found on GenBank: [Accession KY863469.1](https://www.ncbi.nlm.nih.gov/nuccore/KY863469.1).
+The reference nuclear sequence used to develop the positive control sequence can be found on GenBank: [Accession KY863469.1](https://www.ncbi.nlm.nih.gov/nuccore/KY863469.1).

 |Positive Control Sequence|